12+ daily client capacity

 Business impact: Shipped in 2 weeks vs months.
 Got to market fast, started learning immediately.

-User experience: Lost "build anything" feeling.
-Gained clarity, users knew exactly where they were.
-No decision paralysis.
+User experience: Lost the "build anything" feeling.
+Gained clarity; users always knew where they were, with no decision paralysis.

 Why it's best: Shipped fast, users understood it immediately.